 A Hymn to Christ Analysis by John Donne | Stanza by Stanza

-A keen analysis of “A Hymn to Christ” helps us to find a form of the poem, which is a dramatic monologue.
+A keen analysis of “A Hymn to Christ” helps us to find form of the poem, which is a dramatic monologue.
 Majority of John Donne’s poems is based on this simple yet remarkable technique.
 Donne’s poetry is divided into two main categories; love poems and divine poems.
-In fact, it is a journey of John Donne to move from love poetry to divinity.
-In his love poem, he focuses on the relationship between him and his beloved.
-Thus, love poetry of John Donne is about world affairs.
+In fact, it is a journey of John Donne to move from worldly love to divinity.
+In his love poems, he focuses on the relationship between him and his beloved.
+Thus, love poetry of John Donne is about worldly affairs.
 Much later, he realized that original success is in religion; therefore, he tried his best to find peace in it and to some extent, he found it.
-In “A Hymn to Christ” John Donne compares worldly love to spiritual love and concludes that spiritual love is far better and pure than worldly love.
+In “A Hymn to Christ” John Donne compares worldly love to spiritual love and concludes that spiritual love is far better and purer than worldly love.

 Click here to read the actual poem from wikipedia instead of critical analysis of “A Hymn to Christ”.

 Thematic Analysis of “A Hymn to Christ”:

 John Donne, in “A Hymn to Christ”, demonstrates the theme of death and the life hereafter.
 He also talks about separation.
 When John Donne was preparing for a sea voyage, he wrote this poem.
 He realized that the ship, in which he was going to travel might wreck in the sea and the journey of his new life would be started; however, he had no fear of death because he had strong faith on Christ.
 As compared to “A Hymn to God”, this poem is not about asking forgiveness and mercy; instead, Donne has put different things in juxtaposition.
 For instance, he compares worldly love to spiritual love; similarly, he compares his this life to eternal life.
 It is worth mentioning that this poem has religious theme yet it is universal.
 It is because Donne puts truth in front of his readers.